 Doulas all of the country are available for all types of digital support and ready to help parents on their road to parenthood.

 As a Doula, this situation is also personal for me.
-I was asked to be at my niece’s birth.
-I was so honored to drive on out, park my RV, and hang out until she needed me.
+I planned to be at my niece’s birth.
+I was to drive on out, park my RV, and hang out until I was needed.
 Now, because I value her and treasure her safety, I know I can’t travel cross country and keep her safe.
 She, on the other hand, is learning about tighter and tighter hospital regulations.
 So many of us have a family member dealing with so much uncertainty; the least we can do is love and try to make it better.